 This Statement of the exit capacity revision methodology applies in respect of Funded Incremental Obligated Entry Capacity released pursuant to a PARCA or IP PARCA.The effective date for the release of any Exit Capacity made available as a result of exit capacity revision will be in accordance with this Statement.

-Due to the high degree of similarity between the exit capacity substitution and revision methodologies National Grid has prepared this single document to satisfy the Licence requirements outlined above.
+Due to the high degree of similarity between the exit capacity substitution and revision methodologies National Gas Transmission has prepared this single document to satisfy the Licence requirements outlined above.

 It should be noted that this Statement does not provide the methodology by which, and from when, Exit Capacity will be made available.
-The processes for Users to obtain, and for National Grid to release, Exit Capacity can be found in the UNC and the Exit Capacity Release methodology statement (“ExCR”).
+The processes for Users to obtain, and for National Gas Transmission to release, Exit Capacity can be found in the UNC and the Exit Capacity Release methodology statement (“ExCR”).

-In the event that the application of the methodology detailed in this Statement results in a proposal to revise the level of Non-incremental Obligated Exit Capacity at one or more NTS Exit Points which is approved by the Authority, National Grid will publish such revisions in the Exit Capacity release obligation summary report.
+In the event that the application of the methodology detailed in this Statement results in a proposal to revise the level of Non-incremental Obligated Exit Capacity at one or more NTS Exit Points which is approved by the Authority, National Gas Transmission will publish such revisions in the Exit Capacity release obligation summary report.

 If you require further details about any of the information contained within this Statement or have comments on how this Statement might be improved please contact our Gas Market Change Delivery team at: box.transmissioncapacityandcharging@nationalgrid.com or at:

-Gas Market Change Delivery National Grid House
+Gas Market Change Delivery

+National Gas Transmission

+National Grid House

 Warwick Technology Park